Kebasoh/AkanNames/README.md

 <img src="images/gender&submit.jpg" alt="picture">

  - At the gender one is required to click on his/her sex where he/she belongs and then submit at the submit button in order to get his/her name in Ghanian Akan Names.
+ - Finally after submiting your datails you Akan Name will be displayed below the submition button.
+ - Exampple; You were born on Saturday,your akan name is Kwame.

 ## Project's live Link
  - Github link: https://kebasoh.github.io/AkanNames/